Hamxea/Lung-Inflammatory-Disease-CLassification-using-X-Ray-Images/README.md

 ### Model Evaluation
 <ul>
-    <li>Evaluate how accuarate the model performs with respect to the data in terms of prediction accuracy and other classifcation metrics </li>
+    <li>Evaluate how accuarate the model performs with respect to the data in terms of prediction accuracy and other classification metrics </li>
     <li>Find the average error of your model (use testing data only) a.k.a model test/prediction evaluation</li>
 </ul>